-In 2022, the company granted 388,423 shares of restricted Class A common stock and restricted stock units with respect to 11,920 shares of Class A common stock.
+In 2023, the company granted 370,024 shares of restricted Class A common stock and restricted stock units with respect to 10,774 shares of Class A common stock.
 Restricted common stock and restricted stock units generally have a vesting period of two to four years.
-The fair value related to these grants was \$76.7 million, which is recognized as compensation expense on an accelerated basis over the vesting period.
+The fair value related to these grants was \$78.4 million, which is recognized as compensation expense on an accelerated basis over the vesting period.
 Dividends are accrued on restricted Class A common stock and restricted stock units and are paid once the restricted stock vests.
-In 2022, the company also granted 91,964 performance shares.
-The fair value related to these grants was \$19.5 million, which is recognized as compensation expense on a straight-lined basis over the vesting period.
+In 2023, the company also granted 84,397 performance shares.
+The fair value related to these grants was \$19.0 million, which is recognized as compensation expense on a straight-lined basis over the vesting period.
 The vesting of these shares is contingent on meeting stated performance or market conditions, generally measured over a three-year period.

-The following table summarizes restricted stock, restricted stock units and performance shares activity for 2022:
+The following table summarizes restricted stock, restricted stock units and performance shares activity for 2023:

-Number of Shares Weighted Average Grant Date Fair Value Outstanding at December 31, 2021 1,115,055 \$ 205 Granted 492,307 195 Vested (269,120) 194 Cancelled (220,783) 204 Outstanding at December 31, 2022 1,117,459 204
+Number of Shares Weighted Average Grant Date Fair Value Outstanding at December 31, 2022 1,117,459 \$ 204 Granted 468,675 206 Vested (240,707) 190 Cancelled (245,547) 209 Outstanding at December 31, 2023 1,099,880 204

-The total fair value of restricted stock, restricted stock units and performance shares that vested during 2022, 2021 and 2020 was \$52.2 million, \$65.7 million and \$79.4 million, respectively.
+The total fair value of restricted stock, restricted stock units and performance shares that vested during 2023, 2022 and 2021 was \$49.6 million, \$52.2 million and \$65.7 million, respectively.

 Under the ESPP, eligible employees may acquire shares of Class A common stock using after-tax payroll deductions made during consecutive offering periods of approximately six months in duration.
 Shares are purchased at the end of each offering period at a price of 90% of the closing price of the Class A common stock as reported on the Nasdaq Global Select Market.
 Compensation expense is recognized on the dates of purchase for the discount from the closing price.
-In 2022, 2021 and 2020, a total of 41,722, 37,861 and 44,029 shares, respectively, of Class A common stock were issued to participating employees.
+In 2023, 2022 and 2021, a total of 40,960, 41,722 and 37,861 shares, respectively, of Class A common stock were issued to participating employees.
 These shares are subject to a six-month holding period.
-Annual expense of \$0.8 million for the purchase discount was recognized in 2022, 2021 and 2020.
+Annual expense of \$0.8 million for the purchase discount was recognized in 2023, 2022 and 2021.

 Non-executive directors receive an annual award of Class A common stock with a value equal to \$145,000.
 Non-executive directors could also elect to receive some or all of the cash portion of their annual stipend, up to \$95,000, in shares of stock based on the closing price at the date of distribution.
-As a result, 18,836 shares, 13,769 shares and 17,322 shares of Class A common stock were issued to non-executive directors during 2022, 2021 and 2020, respectively.
+As a result, 19,966 shares, 18,836 shares and 13,769 shares of Class A common stock were issued to non-executive directors during 2023, 2022 and 2021, respectively.
 These shares are not subject to any vesting restrictions.
-Expense of \$3.6 million, \$2.9 million and \$3.1 million related to these stock-based payments was recognized for the years ended December 31, 2022, 2021 and 2020, respectively.
+Expense of \$3.6 million, \$3.6 million and \$2.9 million related to these stock-based payments was recognized for the years ended December 31, 2023, 2022 and 2021, respectively.